wootfish/theseus.dht/docs/index.md

 `TODO: Lay out in-depth mathematical analysis based on points outlined above.
 I have lots of analog notes on this.
 A detailed write-up is forthcoming.`

-## Implementation Status

-The Twisted implementation is coming along well but is not yet complete.
-Outstanding TODOs:

-- The `info` query is implemented, but the other RPC queries are not yet.
-- Node IDs received by `info` queries are not yet stored in the routing table.
-- Have yet to implement a data store.
-It should track memory overhead of stored data and dynamically adjust storage times based on this.
-It should perhaps also rate-limit storage queries (or maybe rate-limiting would be better handled within DHTProtocol).
-- The NoiseWrapper protocol wrapper works, but implementing `hs_request` will require extending its functionality by a fair bit.
-- Speaking of Noise, traffic obfuscation during the Noise handshake is not nearly as strong as once the handshake is complete.
-Still working on a fix for this.
-- Once base features are stable, we'll need to implement node lookups.
-- Once node lookups are implemented, we'll want to set up intermittent automatic lookups to keep the local routing table fresh.
-- We do not yet have Elligator support.
-We'll either need to get this added into the Noise library or else shim it in at the protocol level.
-- We have some unit tests, but not as many as we need.
-A lot of important components aren't covered yet.
-This has to change ASAP.

 ### Using TCP

 The choice to use TCP rather than UDP is a significant one and is not taken lightly.
 The essential motivation is that it simplifies the cryptography.
 For an idea of why, see [here](https://noiseprotocol.org/noise.html#out-of-order-transport-messages).
 Note in particular that including plaintext nonce values with messages would break our requirement that *all* protocol traffic be indistinguishable from random noise.
 Persistent connections also provide a convenient abstraction within which to perform multiple consecutive handshakes.